Rcklos/Rcklos/AWESOME-STARS.md

 ## Go

-- [ergo-services/ergo](https://github.com/ergo-services/ergo) - an actor based Framework for creating microservices using technologies and design patterns of Erlang/OTP in Golang
+- [ergo-services/ergo](https://github.com/ergo-services/ergo) - an actor based Framework for creating event-driven architecture using technologies and design patterns of Erlang/OTP in Golang with Zero dependencies

 ## HTML